framely/community/docs/reference/annotations/confirmation.md

 ![confirmation](/images/annotation/confirmation/confirmation.png)
 :::

 Confirmation is an optional annotation.
-There are two places that you can define confirmation: slot level and frame level, different places have different meanings:
+There are two places that you can define confirmation: slot level and type level, different places have different meanings:
 - **Slot Level**: bot will confirm on each slot which is defined.
-- **Frame Level**: bot will confirm after all slots on the frame have been done, just like bundle slots together for confirmation.
+- **Type Level**: bot will confirm after all slots on the frame/skill have been done, just like bundle slots together for confirmation.
 User can accept and modify batch confirmations.

 ### Conditions